 Most insurance plans have collision and comprehensive coverage for your car.
 If you were in a car accident on the road, your collision coverage will take care of your repair costs.
 However, if your car was damaged by anything other than an auto accident, it is comprehensive coverage that will cover your repairs in the property damage claim.

 You have a choice whether to file the claim with your own insurance or with the other driver’s insurer.
 Check with the other insurer to see how much insurance coverage the other driver has and compare it with your own before you file with them.

-If you want to get your car repaired as soon as possible and quickly resolve your claim, you may file with your own insurance company to move things along faster.
+If you want to get your car repaired as soon as possible and quickly resolve your property damage claim, you may file with your own insurance company to move things along faster.
 Read this article for more information about using your own insurance to cover your property damages.

 The other driver’s insurer will investigate the claim and make a determination whether to pay, negotiate, or defend its insured against the claim.